nicole-schlosberg/Closing-The-Loop/README.md

 ## Goals

-* Be able to create an RMarkdown document
 * Be able to download from the Twitter data stream and understand APIs
 * Be able to schelude an email from within R
 * Understand the consequences of automatically intervening in student activity